EcoRI-G/bh-triple-kl-gr-suppression/README.md

-# Relativistic Suppression of Kozai–Lidov-Driven Mergers in Hierarchical Black Hole Triples
+# Relativistic Suppression of Kozai–Lidov Driven Mergers in Hierarchical Black Hole Triples

 This repository contains the simulation scripts and data products used in the study:

-**“Relativistic Suppression of Kozai–Lidov-Driven Mergers in Hierarchical Black Hole Triples”**
+**“Relativistic Suppression of Kozai–Lidov Driven Mergers in Hierarchical Black Hole Triples”**

 ---